Substance Abuse or Chemical Dependence

 How is substance abuse or dependence treated?

 Treatment for drug addiction is serious and complex.
 People who are addicted can’t simply stop using.
-Treatment programs involve many different components.
+Treatment programs have many different components.
 You can take part in inpatient or outpatient treatment programs for substance abuse.
-Programs are usually based on the type of substance abused.
+Programs are often based on the type of substance abused.
 Programs include:

 • Detoxification, if needed